 Campus crime and referral statistics include those reported to Campus Safety & Security, designated campus officials (including but not limited to directors, chairs, deans, HRL staff, et al) and local law enforcement agencies.
 These statistics may also include crimes that have occurred on public property and non-campus buildings.
 Counseling Services staff shall inform their clients of the procedures to report crime to Campus Safety & Security on a voluntary or confidential basis, should they feel it is in the best interest of the client.
+The College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense (Statutory Rape and Incest) the report of the results of any investigation conducted by the College.

 The College will make a good faith effort to collect crime statistics for all Clery Act crimes committed in applicable geographic locations from all police agencies with jurisdiction for the College.
-Each year, an e-mail notification is made to all employees and enrolled students providing access to this report.
+Each year, an email notification is made to all employees and enrolled students providing access to this report.
 Copies of the report may also be obtained from Campus Safety & Security, 3rd floor MCC, and from Human Resources, 7th floor MCC; the web site link to access the report will be attached to the College's employment applications.